-As used in this Easement, "Hydro Project Activities" are those existing and future uses of the Property, and the existing and future Hydroelectric Facilities and Associated Water Delivery Facilities (as defined below) now or hereafter located on, above, or under the Property, associated with the operation of the Drum-Spaulding FERC Project (FERC Project No. 2310), and shall include any future uses of the Property, and the existing and future Hydroelectric Facilities and Associated Water Delivery Facilities now or hereafter located on, above, or under the Property, associated with compliance with any future FERC License, FERC License renewal or other regulatory requirements.
+As used in this Easement, "Hydro Project Activities" are those existing and future uses of the Property, and the existing and future Hydroelectric Facilities and Associated Water Delivery Facilities (as defined below) now or hereafter located on, above, or under the Property, associated with the operation of the Drum-Spaulding FERC Project (FERC Project No. 2310), and shall include any future uses of the Property, and the existing and future Hydroelectric Facilities and Associated Water Delivery Facilities now or hereafter located on, above, or under the Property, associated on, above, or under the Property, associated with compliance with any future FERC License, FERC License renewal or other regulatory requirements.

-As used in this Easement, "Hydroelectric Facilities and Associated Water Delivery Facilities" are those existing and future facilities, structures, buildings, and improvements now or hereafter located on, above, or under the Property, and associated with the operation of the Drum-Spaulding FERC Project (FERC Project No. 2310), including, but not limited to, the following existing and future improvements: powerhouses, dwellings, restrooms, warehouse, control building, alarm building, spillways, stream gages, gage house, valve house, pump house, gate house, air washer buildings, dam monitoring building, canals, tunnels, catwalks, helipads, electric transmission lines, and electric distribution lines and associated infrastructure facilities; facilities necessary for the operation of powerhouses; improvements for existing and future water delivery and other requirements of power generation, transmission, distribution, and storage, for nonconsumptive and consumptive water use; gauging stations; bridges; electrical transmission lines, including distribution lines; and communications lines and facilities.
+As used in this Easement, "Hydroelectric Facilities and Associated Water Delivery Facilities" are those existing and future facilities, structures, buildings, and improvements now or hereafter located on, above, or under the Property, and associated with the operation of the Drum-Spaulding FERC Project (FERC Project No. 2310), including, but not limited to, the following existing and future improvements: spillways, stream gages, gage houses, valve houses, pump houses, canals, penstocks, tunnels, catwalks, helipads, electric transmission lines, and electric distribution lines, communication lines and associated infrastructure facilities ; facilities necessary for the operation of Powerhouses; improvements for existing and future water delivery and other requirements of power generation, transmission, distribution, and storage, for nonconsumptive and consumptive water use; gauging stations; bridges.